intjelic/remofile/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 Remofile features all common file operations indeed.
 On top of that, it also comes with bidirectional synchronization.
-You can synchronize directories the same way you woud do with `rsync`.
+You can synchronize directories the same way you would do with `rsync`.

 .. code-block:: shell